-- 51. As of 5 October 2017, the staffing of the ISU consisted of three staff positions amounting to 2.6 full time equivalent staff positions: Director (100%), Implementation Support Specialist (60%) and an Implementation Support Officer (100%). - 52.
+- 57. In 2017 the staffing of the ISU consisted of three staff positions amounting to 2.6 full time equivalent staff positions: Director (100%), Implementation Support Specialist (60%) and an Implementation Support Officer (100%). - 58.
 In support of the Convention's communication efforts, the ISU periodically engaged a communications consultant to support specific activities.
-In particular, additional support included communication support for the 28 February 2017 Second International Pledging Conference, the 8-9 June 2017 intersessional meetings, and in the lead up to the Convention's 20th Anniversary celebrations.
+In particular, additional support included communication support for the 28 February 2017 Second International Pledging Conference, the 8-9 June 2017 intersessional meetings, in the lead up to the Convention's 20th Anniversary celebrations and for the 18-21 16MSP. - 59.
+Under "extra budgetary tasks" the ISU filled the position of Coordinator of the project and aims to staff the second of two positions to support the implementation of the EUCD during the first quarter of 2018.